-Testosterone may also be given by a deep muscular injection every 2 weeks.
+Testosterone Injections Testosterone may also be given by a deep muscular or subcutaneous injection, every 1-2 weeks.
 Dr. Steinberg will instruct the patient or his partner on the technique of drawing up the medication and injecting it into the arm, thigh or buttock.
-As with any form of testosterone supplementation, Testosterone levels, complete blood count and prostate specific antigen levels need to be monitored on a regular basis.
+Patients may experience inconsistent testosterone levels with this method.

 Testosterone Pellet Therapy Dr. Steinberg performs Testosterone pellet insertions.
 The pellets slowly and consistently deliver testosterone over the course of three to six months.
 During a 15 minute office procedure, the testosterone pellets are implanted under the skin using local anesthesia.
 The pellets gradually dissolve over a few months.
 This testosterone delivery method gives a slow, steady constant infusion of testosterone into the body.